Convex bodies of constant width with exponential illumination number: Introduction

 Fixing $\alpha=\frac\pi{14}$, we will choose a finite but ``large'' set $X\subset \S^{n-1}$.
 The points from $X$ will have sufficiently ``separated'' directions which will guarantee that the set

 satisfies $\diam{\mathcal{W}}=2\cos\alpha$.
-Next we will take an arbitrary convex body $K$ of width $2\cos\alpha$ that contains $\mathcal{W}$ (such a body always exists, see, e.g., \cite{E}*{Th.~54, p.~126}).
+Next we will take an arbitrary convex body $K$ of {constant} width $2\cos\alpha$ that contains $\mathcal{W}$ (such a body always exists, see, e.g., \cite{E}*{Thm.~54, p.~126}).
 We will show that for a suitable randomly constructed $X$ only $O(n\log n)$ points from $X$ in $K$ can be illuminated simultaneously by a direction $\xi\in\S^{n-1}$.
-This will immediately imply the proof of Theorem 1.
+This will immediately imply Theorem 1.

 The choice of $X\subset \S^{n-1}$ will be provided by the following probabilistic lemma.